aphp/edsnlp/docs/tutorials/multiple-texts.md

     as a pickle object in order to be distributed.
 That implies a few limitations on the way your function can be defined.

-    Namely, your function needs to be discoverable: it should be defined in a module that can be accessed by the worker processes.
+    Namely, your **function needs to be discoverable** (see the [pickle documentation on the subject](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled)).
+When deploying it should be defined such a way that can be accessed by the worker processes.
-    See the [pickle documentation on the subject](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled) for detail.

     For that reason, **arbitrary functions can only be distributed via Spark/Koalas if their source code is advertised to the Spark workers**.
-    To that end, pip installing your function should do the trick.
+    To that end, you should define your custom function in a pip-installed Python package.

 ### Single process